h4pZ/h4pz.co/content/projects/dota2.md

 # Data
 The data used in this project comes from a kaggle dataset [6] which was collected and uploaded by GOSU.AI, a company that works on developing AI assistants for online competitive games.
-The dataset consists of four entries: a game match index, the in-game time stamp, the player slot (0-9) and a the text messagesent by that player.
+The dataset consists of four entries: a game match index, the in-game time stamp, the player slot (0-9) and the text message sent by that player.
 The dataset contains 21.659.448 unique text chats.
 The amount of messages per match is mostly concentrated under the 250 unique chat messages as shown in Figure 3.
 The messages are uniformly distributed over the 10 players of each game as seen in Figure 4.
 Also messages are usually around 20 characters or less as seen in Figure 5.
 The messages over time have a unique behaviour, there is a spike of activity in the early game when the game is starting and the players are choosing their heroes.
 After that, a rapid fall of the number of messages its seen and then it increases again as the game progresses and decreases rapidly to zero as seen in Figure 6.

 ## Preprocessing